The Kwanika claim group is 11,194 hectares in size and is held entirely by Kwanika Copper Corporation (KCC).

 2016 Kwanika Mineral Resources Estimate

-The independent resource estimate was completed by SRK Consulting (Canada) Inc., of Vancouver British Columbia. (see NR16-13, dated November 14, 2016)
+The independent resource estimate was completed by SRK Consulting (Canada) Inc., of Vancouver British Columbia. (see NR16-13, November 14, 2016 for full details)

 Kwanika Central Zone Resource